Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 It is in fact the most suitable for everyday consumption and can be used in a variety of ways.

 Dark chocolate with around 70 percent of cocoa or more, on the other hand, has a much more intense and tart flavor.

 Therefore, it is usually used mainly for baking.

-Despite the bitter taste, it is on the other hand more healthy.
+Despite the bitter taste, it is more healthy.

-From 80 percent cocoa in the chocolate, many phenols are contained.
+Chocolates with 80 percent cocoa or higher contain many phenols.
 These are also found in red wine and reduce the risk of heart disease and circulatory problems.

 Caffeine-Percentage in Dark Chocolate